Skip to main content

 Project Content

 Inaugurated in 1990, ANWS' Songshan, Hualien, and Taitung terminal radars are now exceeding their service lifecycle while facing manufacturing shortages for spare parts and components with rising costs for maintenance and repair.
-To ensure air traffic service quality and operational integrity of airports within Taipei Flight Information Region (Taipei FIR), ANWS plans to replace the existing radars with new models equipped with Mode S functions, which will improve detection efficiency and positioning accuracy.
+To ensure air traffic service quality and operational integrity of airports within Taipei FIR, ANWS planned to replace the existing radars with new models equipped with Mode S functions, which will improve detection efficiency and positioning accuracy.
 The implementation of the new radars will ensure that ANWS's aircraft surveillance technology complies with international standards.

 Project Content